 A traumatic brain injury (TBI) is trauma caused by some external force.
-While some mild TBI cases heal on their own, some individuals will face more severe and long-term side effects.
+While some mild TBI cases heal on their own, some individuals will face more severe and long-term side effects, such as POTS Syndrome.
 There can be clear signs of brain injury such as a penetrating head injury from a gunshot wound or other object driven through the brain; however some traumatic brain injuries are not as obvious.
 If any of this seems confusing or overwhelming, you’re not alone.
 An experienced Tallahassee personal injury attorney such as Amber Hall could have all the answers you’re looking for.

 Typical symptoms of a traumatic brain injury include:

 - Inability to remember the cause of the injury

 - Difficulty remembering

 While every brain injury is different, there are two basic types: open head injuries and closed head injuries.